tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 U/W FOCAL doesn't care that you gave the `type` command in lowercase, but it *does* care about the case of the function and variable names.

-Violating rule 2 can be even more surpring:
+Violating rule 2 can be even more surprising:

     .R UWF16K               # We need a fresh environment for this demo.
     *s a=1                  # What, no error?
 I thought you said...